brittbot-bgates/dante_the_treasure_hunter_ep_1/README.md

 # Dante, The Treasure Hunter

-## *Episode #1: The Famed Loot of The Maledictus Castle*
+## *Episode #1: The Famed Loot of The Maledictus Mansion*

-This is a text-based dungeon-crawler game where you play as Dante, a world-famous treasure hunter who travels to exotic locations around the world to search dangerous building for its famed loot.
+This is a text-based dungeon-crawler game where you play as Dante, a world-famous treasure hunter who travels to exotic locations around the world to search dangerous buildings for its famed loot.

 **NOTE:** This game is a work-in-progress and is currently not playable yet.